MAME: Multidimensional Adaptive Metamer Exploration with Human Perceptual Feedback: Results

+We examined how much the threshold images obtained under each experimental condition differed from the original images using several image quality metrics.
+Here, the threshold images obtained for each condition can be interpreted as being equally different from the original image for human observers across different stimulus dimensions.
+If the directions explored by a model are well aligned with human metamers, smaller perturbations from the original image are expected to be sufficient for detection by human observers.
+This is because even a slight perturbation breaks the metameric equivalence for the model, meaning that the perturbed image is no longer a metamer from the model’s perspective.

-In this analysis, for each layer and eccentricity, grayscale difference images were generated by subtracting the reference image from the perturbed image using the target ICA component values at the metameric boundary (Figure~\ref{fig:RMS_linear}a).
+First, we conducted an evaluation using RMS contrast.
+RMS contrast is an index that quantifies the overall contrast strength of a grayscale image.
+In the analysis, for each layer and eccentricity, grayscale difference images were generated by subtracting the reference image from the perturbed image using the target ICA component values at the experimentally determined thresholds (Figure~\ref{fig:RMS_linear}a).
 The RMS contrast of these difference images was then computed.

-The RMS contrast values exhibited a linear relationship with the ICA target values.
-When visualizing the RMS contrast at the metameric boundary, it was observed that the values were particularly high in \texttt{conv1} (Figure~\ref{fig:RMS_linear}b).
-This suggests that, when measured using RMS contrast, human perception appears to be less sensitive to changes in \texttt{conv1} compared to other layers.

-Furthermore, the trend in eccentricity became more pronounced when analyzed using RMS contrast.
-Specifically, the slope of the threshold as a function of eccentricity was steepest in \texttt{conv1}, followed by \texttt{layer3} and then \texttt{avgpool}, where it was more gradual.
-The finding that the effect of eccentricity diminishes at higher-level features has not been reported in previous studies and represents a novel contribution from the perspective of cognitive neuroscience.

-Furthermore, these trends are not limited to comparisons based on RMS contrast, which reflects a global image statistic.
-We also evaluated perceptual sensitivity using the Structural Similarity Index (SSIM), which takes into account structural similarity between two images (Figure~\ref{fig:RMS_linear}c).
-SSIM assesses local structural similarity within a sliding window.
-Consistent with the results based on RMS contrast, metameric images generated from the conv1 layer showed lower sensitivity, and the influence of eccentricity became progressively weaker as higher-level features were used.
+Each threshold image was computed separately for each participant.